JASON STREET DUPLEX

 PROGRAM: 3 Bed, 3.5 Bath, 2 Car Garage

-This project was turnkeyed, design + built for a private developer with high performance goals and Passive House principles in mind.
+This was a design + build project for a private developer with high performance goals and Passive House principles in mind.
 Each unit of the Jason St Duplex, located in the trendy LoHi neighborhood, is designed and built utilizing cutting edge building technology standards to achieve high levels of building performance in energy consumption, conservation, and efficiency.

 Basement walls are formed with Insulated Concrete Forms (ICFs), which provide insulation on both sides of the wall.
-The concrete floor is insulated with mineralwool drainboard, which retains its R value when wet and doesn't mold, creating a much more comfortable basement vs. a 'code-built' basement.
+The crawlspace concrete floor is insulated and adds to the tight building envelope.

 The walls and roofs are insulated with foam insulation in the cavity, and a continuous layer of mineralwool drain board on the exterior to give the entire structure a continuous layer of insulation.
-This mitigates the energy loss via thermal bridging typical in stick frame construction.
+This mitigates the energy loss through thermal bridging that occurs in typical frame construction.
 These layers combined give the home more stable and higher R values than required by code.

-The entire structure is wrapped in SIGA wrap which is meticulously taped and air sealed to the entire building.
+The entire structure is wrapped in SIGA wrap, taped to air seal the entire building.
 This not only reduces the risk of moisture penetration, but significantly reduces air leakage, which is the largest contributing factor to energy loss and high bills in a typical code-built home.

 The quality building materials and practices integrated with thoughtful design create truly unique and sustainable homes.
 The building is clad with cementitious stucco, and locally reclaimed beetle kill pine treated in a shou-sugi-ban style.